adshares/ads/README.md

 2. Configure and start the node

 	The ADS node uses two TCP ports: 6510 and 6511 (by defaults).
 You will need to [open both on the firewall](https://help.ubuntu.com/community/UFW).
+	You must also remember to enable [server time synchronization](https://linuxconfig.org/ntp-server-configuration-on-ubuntu-18-04-bionic-beaver-linux).

-	Configuration tool will ask you about the node identifier, a secret key and an IP address.
+	Configuration tool will ask you about a secret key, the node identifier and an IP address.

 	```
 	ads-service configure